ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

             <shell_prompt> ./rocm_bandwidth_test -s <gpu_dev_IdX>,<gpu_dev_IdY>,- - - -d <cpu_dev_IdM>,
             <cpu_dev_IdN>, - - -

 The above command will issue unidirectional copy operations between Src and Dst devices.
-Specifically it will pair each device of Src List it with each device of Dst List.
+Specifically, it will pair each device of Src List with each device of Dst List.
 For example, it will launch sizeof(SrcList) x sizeof(DstList) number of copy operations.
 It is assumed that users have  determined access from Src device to Dst device exists by consulting device access matrix.

 Device-To-Device (D2D) Bandwidth